openid/openid4vp_ble/main.md

 Pre-requisites: The Verifier has opened it's application and started the mode that accepts OpenID4VP.

-1. Verifier app starts BLE advertisement (`PDU ADV_IND`). (announcing the first half of the verifier's key)
+1. Verifier app starts BLE advertisement (`PDU ADV_IND`). (announcing the first 16 bytes of the verifier's key)
-2. Wallet scans the BLE layer and filters the OpenID4VP automatically (in case it found only one).
+2. Wallet scans the BLE layer and filters the `OVP` automatically (in case it found only one).
 If there are multiple verifiers the user is asked to choose.
 3. Wallet connects to the Verifier (`SCAN_REQ`).
-The second half of the verifiers key is provided in the scan response (`SCAN_RESP`).
+The second 16 byte of the verifiers key is provided in the scan response (`SCAN_RESP`).
-4. Wallet generates a X25519 ([@!RFC7748]) keys of its own and combines to create a DHE secret key.
+4. Wallet generates a X25519 ([@!RFC7748]) key pair of its own and combines to create a DHE secret key.
-5. Wallet makes identify request (`IDENTIFY_REQ`) and submits its keys to the verifier in plain text (see below). #identify characteristics
+5. Wallet makes identify request (`IDENTIFY_REQ`) and submits its public key to the verifier in plain text (see below). #identify characteristics
-6. Verifier calculates DHE secret key based on its key and the wallet's key.
+6. Verifier calculates DHE secret key based on its key pair and the wallet's public key.

 Note: While the Verifier can be active for a long time and process multiple Connections (based on the same Verifier key) subsequently, the Verifier can only accept a single connection at a time.
+Note: Its expected that the range of the verifiers advertisement is limited based on the applications requirement.
+Verifiers are expected to provide the necessary controls to limit the range.

 BLE Advertisement Packet structure MUST be the following: